|

 Several witness identified Andrew Gill as the suspect who commited the burglary.
 While searching the area, Andrew was found hiding in the back of a vehicle.
 He was arrested and transported to the St. Helena Parish Jail.
 This investigation led to the arrest of four persons, Andrew Gill, wm 18(charged with 2 counts of desecration, two counts of contributing to the deliquency of minors, one count of aggravated burglary of an inhabited dwelling, two counts of simple escape, battery on a police officer, criminal damage to property, possession of schedule 1 and 2 drugs and two counts of introduction of contraband into a penal institution; Dorothy Parnell wf 37 (charged with principal to aggravated burglary of inhabited dwelling, two counts of contributing to the delinquency of juveniles, two counts of desecration of graves and possession of a firearm by convicted felon; and two juveniles, wf 16 and wm 15 (charged with principal to aggravated burglary and principal to desecration of graves and placed in Florida Parishes Detention Center in Robert, LA.)

+St. Helena Parish officials recovered the two weapons, $1,400 in cash and a number of solar lights stolen from graves.
+The solar lights were damaged as the lithium batteries were destroyed and some grave ornaments were identified and returned.
 During the Parish investigation, other arrests were made: Cody Powers, wm 18, Kentwood, (charged with simple trespassing, criminal damage to property , theft over $500, and 3 counts of simple assault.); James Reynolds, wm 20, Kenetwood (charged with simple trespassing, criminal damage to property and theft over $500); Presley Reynolds, wf 20 (charged with simiple trespassing, criminal damage to property and theft over $500); Laura Roberts, wf 18 (charged with simple trespassing, criminal damage to property and theft over $500); Jason Barber, bm 27 (charged with theft over $500 and trespassing); Edward Story, wm 46, (charged with trespassing, theft over $500, criminal damage to property, simple assault, and theft of copper from Demco); Dione Null, wf 38, (charged with theft over $500 and trespassing); Chance Shaw, wm 19,Kentwood, (charged with unauthorized entry and theft under $500.);Patrick Guerin, wm 47, Baton Rouge, (charged with theft over $500, criminal damage to property and theft of copper from Demco); Brian Meachum, wm 18, Kentwood, (charged with trespassing and theft over $500.); Santanio Williams, bm 24, (charged with theft over $500 and domestic abuse.)

 Sheriff Williams commented that as the COPS Unit and detectives continue their work, more and more crimes will be solved.
 The tension in the Parish should be eased.
 From statements made by these individuals, it appears that they were responsible for most of the theft and damages in the north end of the parish.
 We are hoping that our developing relationship with the 6th Ward Community Watch Program will further provide additional eyes and ears to prevent criminal activity.